Oral and Maxillofacial Surgery, MD / Certificate

 Doctor of Medicine (MD)/Certificate Program

-The University at Buffalo Department of Oral and Maxillofacial Surgery provides the full-scope of resident training.
-There is an emphasis on the core principles, as well as experience and training in the broader and more advanced aspects of Oral and Maxillofacial Surgery.
+The University at Buffalo Department of Oral and Maxillofacial Surgery provides the full scope of resident training.
+There is an emphasis on the core principles, as well as experience and training in the broader and more advanced aspects of oral and maxillofacial surgery.
 This includes a rich experience in:

 • dentoalveolar surgery and intravenous sedation